 We are thrilled to announce the $101K for the 101 Campaign is now at $60,000 thanks to the very generous people at Cypress Paving Ltd.!

-Thank you to Brett Mitchell and everyone at Cypress Paving Ltd. for your commitment to community and for helping bring the train whistle back to Moose Jaw!
+Thank you to Brett Williams and everyone at Cypress Paving Ltd. for your commitment to community and for helping bring the train whistle back to Moose Jaw!

 “I know it’s summer when I hear the train whistle.”

 Have you ever ridden on a steam-powered train?
 There’s nothing else like it.

 The Short Line 101 is the only place in Saskatchewan where you can experience the sounds, the smells and the feeling of a steam train.
 The little train, as it is affectionately known, started chugging along the tracks in 1978, providing a unique experience at the WDM Moose Jaw.
 But the train hasn’t run since 2015.

 Even with routine maintenance and annual inspections, the track needs extensive repairs so visitors can enjoy rides for many years to come.
 We need your help.